 2. The assessment is not done in line with the standards set by the Health Information and Quality Authority

 3. An assessment is not started and completed within the agreed timeframes

 4. You believe that the content of your child's Service Statement is inaccurate or incorrect

 5. The services in your child’s Service Statement are not being delivered.

-If you are unhappy with the outcome of your complaint you can appeal to an independent appeals office.
+If you are unhappy with the outcome of your complaint you can appeal to the independent Office of the Disability Appeals Officer.
 The decision of the Appeals Officer is final and may only be appealed on a point of law to the High Court.

 Implementation of complaints and appeals decisions